JAGUAR RACING FROM 1980 - 1990

 Model by AMR 1/43

-1986 XJR-7: After close second place finishes at Laguna Seca, Mid-Ohio and Portland, the team of Bob Tullius and Chip Robinson won the 1986 IMSA season finale, winning the 3 hr. race at Daytona.
-The 1987 season would not be as successful.
-The XJR-7 was the last Lee Dykstra designed Group 44 car before he went to work for TWR and Jaguar.
+1986 XJR-7 (Daytona 3-Hrs., 1986 - WINNER): After close second place finishes at Laguna Seca, Mid-Ohio and Portland, the team of Bob Tullius and Chip Robinson won the 1986 IMSA season finale, winning the 3 hr. race at Daytona in this car (Ch. #002).
+Powered by a 6.0L Jaguar V-12, the XJR-7 was the last Lee Dykstra designed Group 44 car before he went to work for TWR and Jaguar.
 It was a completely redesigned car.
 Group 44 team achieved some great successes, yet the team has always been underestimated.
 The Group 44 team remains one of the most successful teams in SCCA and IMSA racing.

 Model by PROVENCE MOULAGE 1/43

-1985 XJR-5: The GTP Class winning XJR-5 at Le Mans in 1985.
+1985 XJR-5 (Le Mans, 1985): The GTP Class winning XJR-5 at Le Mans in 1985.
 This was a special run of 44 models made by The Jaguar Model Club, based on the Profil24 kit, it was handbuilt by Ian Burkinshaw of Pro Models.
 Unfortunately, about 20 were destroyed in a flood, making the actual number around 24 produced.

 Model by JAGUAR MODEL CAR CLUB 1/24